ezralaneghent/ezralaneghent.github.io/_posts/2022-04-27-on-literary-fantasy.markdown

 categories: reading update
 ---

 Last June (2021), an English professor complained that students today only read fantasy books and not proper “modern literature”, such as his book, available in paperback.
-That click bait spawned Twitter discussion on the nebulous concept of “Literary fiction”.
-It spawned dialogue with different people in threads that went in multiple directions, not entirely connected to the original theme.
+It was click bait but it led to Twitter discussion on the nebulous concept of “Literary fiction”.
+That spawned dialogue with different people in threads that went in multiple directions, not entirely connected to the original theme.
 I have collected those threads below.

 | ![Jonah and the Whale (1621) by Pieter Lastman]({{site.url}}/images/jonah_and_the_whale.jpg) |
 |:--:|